 Rabbit MQ

 Let's move on to installing RabbitMQ, a message broker for Celery.
-Installing it on Debian is quite simple:
+It's installed on Debian It's quite simple:

 wget https://packages.erlang-solutions.com/erlang-solutions_1.0_all.deb